 With the help of gland flange and sleeve, you can compress the gland packing.
 Gland packing is one of the primary sources of fugitive emission in a process plant.
 Regular maintenance is required to ensure the proper function of packing.

 Trim material such as Disk, seat, stem, back sheet, and sleeves are grouped together and assigned one number called Trim No. or Combination number.
 This will element the requirement of defining material grade for each component.

 - API 600 & 602 gives the list of Trim material that can be used in the valve.

 Here in the image, you can see the simplified chart of the trim material.
-Against trim number, material for seat, disc, backseat and stem is specified.
+Against trim number, material for a seat, disc, backseat, and the stem is specified.
 This makes easier to order the valve as you just have to specified trim no based on the requirements and need not specify the material for each of the parts.
 This list is included in the resource section.